Is AARP Worth It? An In-Depth Review

 If you’re looking for fun games to keep your mind sharp, check out the Games section of the AARP website.

-Keeping your brain in tip-top shape is especially important as you get older.
-Games that work out your math, vocabulary and problem-solving skills can keep your mind sharp.
+Maintaining your brain in optimal condition is especially crucial as you age.
+Games that work out your math, vocabulary, and problem-solving skills can keep your mind sharp.

-The AARP Staying Sharp section has more than a dozen games designed to keep your brain active as you get older.
-You will need to log in to your account and activate your access before you can play any of the games.
+The AARP Staying Sharp section features more than a dozen games designed to keep your brain active as you age.
+You must log in to your account and activate your access before you can play any of the games.

 AARP Now Mobile App